sjlehtin/aesheet/sheet/static/react/README.md

 is mentioned here because the package.json does not allow comments.

 TODO: stat modifiers from armor
+TODO: sense modifiers from armor
+TODO: skill modifiers from armor
 TODO: stat modifiers from weaponspecialqualities in weapons
 TODO: stat modifiers from armorspecialqualities in armor
 TODO: edge skill bonuses
 TODO: senses
 TODO: spell skill checks

+TODO: environment effects on movement as an overlay
+TODO: environment effects on overland movement as an overlay
+TODO: tiring: show tiring durations in the sheet
+TODO: tiring: account for armor encumbrance class
+TODO: tiring: allow adding turns fought, sprinted etc

+TODO: overland movement double time

 Reactifying and RESTifying the sheet should never result in test coverage of the sheet functionality in getting worse; it should only increase,